 101.2 Scope.
 This document applies to solar heating and cooling systems used with residential and commercial swimming and wading pools and spas.

 DRAINBACK.
-System in which all the fluid in the solar loop is drained from the collector into a holding tank or the pool or spa under prescribed circumstances.
+System in which all of the fluid in the solar loop is drained from the collector into a holding tank or the pool or spa under prescribed circumstances.

+PHOTOVOLTAIC (PV) MODULE.
+A complete, environmentally protected unit consisting of solar cells, optics and other components, exclusive of tracker, designed to generate DC power when exposed to sunlight.

 STAGNATION.
 The solar thermal collector temperature at which the energy gain is balanced by heat loss during no-flow periods.